Harris Celebrates Birthday At Georgia Churches As Trump Serves McDonalds - UrduPoint

 "I think I'll get her some flowers," he quipped.
 "Maybe I'll get her some fries."

+Shawn Fain -- head of the United Auto Workers, one of the most influential unions in the country -- appeared in Pennsylvania on behalf of Harris, telling rural voters in the large battleground state that "Trump is bought and paid for by Musk" and that the Republicans can't simply buy support from working-class voters.

+"The billionaires have the money.
+They can throw all the money they want in the election, but working-class people have the votes, and votes are the great equalizer in this fight," Fain said.

-In the lead-up to her birthday Harris has increasingly raised questions about Trump's own fitness to be president.
+In the lead-up to her birthday, Harris increasingly raised questions about Trump's fitness to be president.

 "He's ducking debates and canceling interviews because of exhaustion," Harris told an Atlanta rally Saturday, mocking his rambling, off-script speeches.